samplchallenges/SAMPL7/protein_ligand/README.md

 Because this challenge involves actually purchasing compounds for experimental screening, we will incur significant costs in the process, so the challenge involves a number of unusual aspects and caveats:
 - We reserve the right to decline to purchase compounds proposed by any participant
 - Depending on participation numbers, we may be limited in whether we can purchase compounds proposed by all participants
 - We expect to likely purchase an upper limit of 50-100 compounds in total for screening, though we are pursuing options that might allow us to expand this number.
+This means that, in all likelihood, not all proposed compounds will be screened.
+- We plan to consider at least the first 10 compounds in each submission for potential screening; depending on participation, our judges may consider additional compounds, but certainly not more than 100 per submission, and we may only consider the first 10 if participation is high.
 - Because of compound limits, submissions are restricted:
   - No submissions of null models are allowed
   - No participant may make more than one submission